DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

 ---
 # Installing TestCafe

-You can install TestCafe globally, or locally to your project.
+You can install TestCafe globally or locally in your project.

 ## Globally